vidyadharbendre/learn_C_using_examples/05_FormatSpecifier_scanf/05_Type_Specifiers/01_DataTypes/01_Integer/00_unsigned/README.md

 # C Program: UnSigned_Int_Example

+## Purpose and Description

 This is a simple C program that demonstrates the use of an `unsigned int` variable to represent the number of students in a classroom.
-It also includes a `printf` statement to display the value of the `unsigned int` variable.
+It also includes `scanf` and `printf` statements to accept and display the value of the `unsigned int` variable.
+The program showcases working with unsigned integer data types, handling user input, and displaying information in a C program.

 ## Program Details

 - The program declares an `unsigned int` variable named `numberOfStudents`.
-- A value of 150 is assigned to the `numberOfStudents` variable, which represents the number of students in the classroom.
+- It prompts the user to enter the number of students and reads the input into the `numberOfStudents` variable using `scanf`.
-- The program uses the `printf` function to display a message along with the value of `numberOfStudents`.
-It utilizes the `%u` format specifier to indicate that the variable is an unsigned integer.
+- The program uses the `printf` function to display the entered value with an appropriate message using the `%u` format specifier to indicate that the variable is an unsigned integer.

 ## Running the Program